-In 2022 we did not receive any cash payment from The Bank of New York Mellon, the depositary bank for our ADR program.
-The Bank of New York Mellon waived certain fees associated with the administration of the ADR program and ADR insight, and the amount of such fees waived in 2022 was approximately US\$100.3 thousand.
+In 2023 we received a payment of approximately US\$253.6 thousand from The Bank of New York Mellon, the depositary bank for our ADR program.
+The Bank of New York Mellon waived certain fees associated with the administration of the ADR program and ADR insight, and the amount of such fees waived in 2023 was approximately US\$100.8 thousand.